-The Compensation Committee has reviewed and generally made equity-based compensation awards, such as stock option, restricted stock or RSU awards, annually to Directors at the same time as it has made such awards to executive officers.
-The 2005 and 2006 restricted stock awards provided for five-year cliff vesting, subject to accelerated vesting upon normal retirement (age 65 with five years of service with the Company), death, disability or change-in-control of the Company.
-Due to complex tax issues associated with restricted stock, in 2007 the Compensation Committee awarded RSUs.
-The 2007 RSU awards provide for five-year cliff vesting, subject to accelerated vesting due to death, disability or change-in-control of the Company.
-Accelerated vesting for RSUs occurs upon normal retirement (age 65 with five years of service with the Company) if it has been a minimum of 13 months since the award date.
-Upon early retirement (three years of service as a Director), the Director is eligible for accelerated vesting of a pro rata number of shares based on the number of whole months since the award date if there has been a minimum of 12 months since the award date for restricted stock awards or 13 months since the award date for RSU awards.
+Prior to 2008, the Compensation Committee reviewed and generally made equity-based compensation awards annually to Directors at the same time as it made such awards to executive officers.
+Beginning in 2008, the responsibility for equity-based compensation awards was assumed by the Nominating/Corporate Governance Committee.
+Since 2005, either restricted stock or RSU awards have been granted.
+The 2005 and 2006 restricted stock awards provided for five-year cliff vesting, subject to accelerated vesting upon normal retirement (age 65 with five years of service with the Company), death, disability or change in control of the Company.
+Due to complex tax issues associated with restricted stock, in 2007 and 2008 the Directors were awarded RSUs.
+The 2007 RSU awards provide for five-year cliff vesting and the 2008 RSU awards provide for three-year cliff vesting.
+Both the 2007 and 2008 awards are subject to accelerated vesting due to death, disability or change in control of the Company.
+Accelerated vesting for RSUs occurs upon normal retirement (age 65 with five years of service with the Company) except for the 2007 RSU award which has an additional vesting requirement that Directors must serve for 13 months after the award date.
+Upon early retirement (three years of service as a Director), a Director is eligible for accelerated vesting of a pro rata number of shares based on the number of whole months since the award date.
+The 2005 and 2006 restricted stock awards also have an additional vesting requirement that a Director must serve at least 12 months after the award date, and the 2007 RSU award requires 13 months of service as described above.
+Equity-Based Awards are based on a stated dollar amount which is determined by the Nominating/Corporate Governance Committee for Directors.
+In 2005, 2006 and 2007, the Non-Employee Directors received annual awards of 3,700 shares each with grant date fair values ranging from \$121,000 to \$145,000.
+Based on benchmarking done by Hewitt Associates in 2007, the Nominating/Corporate Governance Committee determined that beginning in 2008, Non-Employee Directors should receive annual equity awards equal to approximately \$100,000.

 In November 2006, the 2005 and 2006 Non-Employee Director's Restricted Stock Award Agreements were amended to provide for accelerated vesting and distribution of 40% of the number of shares which the Company determined would be subject to taxation prior to otherwise being vested under the terms of the Agreements.
-Non-Employee Directors who are eligible for early retirement continue to vest in 1/60th of their restricted stock awards each month.
+Non-Employee Directors who are eligible for early retirement continue to vest in $1/60^{th}$ of their restricted stock awards each month, until the earlier of five years from the award date or normal retirement eligibility.